Art School Portfolio Four 1983-1997

 I continued to work in my experimental style during my first year of graduate school at Indiana University, Bloomington.

-In this instance, I used oil, acrylic, and cloth sculpture.
 This painting was featured in a group show in IU’s SOFA Gallery during that first semester.
 Visiting artist and renowned sculptor, James Surls, gave a lecture in that gallery, and when asked what he thought of the exhibit, chose only my work to spotlight.
 He said (and I remember it): “I should not like this painting, but I do.”

 Song Birds, edit (oil on canvas)